Archaeology Field School

 Accommodations

-Accommodations are available at Lynchburg College.
-Estimated cost is $29 per day.
+Air-conditioned accommodations are available at the University of Lynchburg.
+Estimated cost is $39 per day.
 Students are responsible for their own meals and transportation to the site each day.
+Students are free to make other housing arrangements as well.

 Special Needs

 If your attendance requires any aids or services as addressed in the Americans with Disabilities Act, please inform us at least two weeks prior to the course.
-Call the University of Virginia School of Continuing and Professional Studies at (434) 982-5294.
+Contact the UVA Office of Summer & Special Academic Programs at 434-924-3371 or summer@virginia.edu.

 Poplar Forest Archaeology Instructors